I-Spy (Michelin)

-The I-SPY books are spotters' guides written for British children.
-A search engine set to look for images, with the words - "i-spy" Daily Mail News Chronicle Dickens Press Michelin, can illustrate that a range of styles was used.
+The I-Spy books are spotters' guides written for British children.
+They were originally created by Charles Warrell in 1948 and have been published since then except for a gap in publication from 2002 to 2009.

 Concept

-The I-SPY books are a series of small volumes that have sold hundreds of thousands of copies each, totalling sales of 25 million worldwide by 2010.
-Each book in the I-Spy series covers a different subject, such as I-SPY Cars, I-SPY on the Pavement, I-SPY Churches, I-SPY on a Train Journey, and so on.
+The I-Spy books are a series of small volumes that have sold hundreds of thousands of copies each, totalling sales of 25 million worldwide by 2010.
+Each book in the I-Spy series covers a different subject, such as I-Spy Cars, I-Spy on the Pavement, I-Spy Churches, I-Spy on a Train Journey, and so on.
 As children spot the objects listed, they record the event in the book and gain points, varying in amount according to how unusual the sight.
-In the early years of the series, completed books could be sent to Charles Warrell, (known as Big Chief I-SPY) for a feather and order of merit.
-The children participating in the game were known as The I-SPY Tribe, and by 1953 there were half-a-million members.
+In the early years of the series, completed books could be sent to Charles Warrell, (known as Big Chief I-Spy) for a feather and order of merit.
+The children participating in the game were known as The I-Spy Tribe, and by 1953 there were half-a-million members.